 Mickey & Minnie’s Runaway Railway (Hollywood Studios)

-The brand-new Runaway Railway, just opened in March 2020, is a kooky celebration of various cartoons shorts featuring Mickey Mouse and his closest friends.
+The Runaway Railway is a kooky celebration of various cartoons shorts featuring Mickey Mouse and his closest friends.
 The dark ride features a trackless experience that is sure to surprise you as you go through the various jolts and thrills of the adventure.
 With everything from being caught in a tornado to evading a volcano eruption to nearly getting smashed in a factory, you’re in for a zany and exciting ride.

 Not only is the ride full of sudden jolts and thrills, it has beautiful scenery, with stylized art that brings that animation feels of the different settings to life in a 2+-dimension experience.
 The special effects are also well-integrated and impactful.
 All-in-all, this ride is a wonderful highlight of Disney’s gift at bringing magic and fun right to you.